jbence1994/map/README.md

 bun install
 ```

+- Be sure
-Be sure to copy `.env.example` to `.env.local` and update it with your local settings parameters before running the
+    - to copy `.env.example` to `.env.local` and update it with your local settings parameters before running the
       application.
+    - to copy `coordinates.example.json` to `coordinates.json` and update it with your coordinates for displaying on the
+      map.

 ### Starting application with Bun: